Boundedness of polarized log Calabi-Yau fibrations: Polarized log Calabi--Yau pairs

-A polarised Calabi-Yau pair consists of a connected projective lc Calabi-Yau pair $(X,\Delta)$ and an ample integral divisor $N\geq 0$ such that $(X,\Delta+tN)$ is lc for some real number $t>0$.
-Notice that when $(X,\Delta)$ is klt, such $t$ exists naturally.
-We refer to such a pair by saying $(X,\Delta),N$ is a polarised Calabi-Yau pair.
+Next we recall some definition regarding the moduli space of polarized log Calabi--Yau pairs from \cite{Bir23}.

-\begin{lem} Let $d$ be a natural number, $v$ be a rational number, and $\Ii\subset [0,1]$ be a DCC set of rational numbers.
-Consider $(X,\Delta)$ and $N$ such that \begin{enumerate} \item $(X,\Delta),N$ is a polarised Calabi-Yau pair of dimension $d$, \item the coefficients of $\Delta$ are in $\Ii$, and \item $\vol(N)=v$. \end{enumerate} Then the set of such $(X,\Supp(\Delta+N))$ forms a log bounded family and there is a natural number $r$ such that $rN$ is a very ample divisor with
+A polarized log Calabi--Yau pair consists of a connected projective slc Calabi--Yau pair $(X,\Delta)$ and an ample divisor $N\geq 0$ such that $(X,\Delta+uN)$ is slc for any sufficiently small positive rational number $u>0$.
+Notice that when $(X,\Delta)$ is klt such $u$ exists naturally.
+We refer to such a slc pair by saying $(X,\Delta), N$ is a polarized log Calabi--Yau pair.
+Fix a natural number $d$ and positive rational numbers $c,v,$.
+If in addition $\mathrm{dim}X=d,\Delta=cD$ for some divisor $D$ and $\mathrm{vol}(N)=v$, we call $(X,\Delta),N$ a $(d,c,v)$-polarized log Calabi--Yau pair.
+For the definition of slc pairs, see \cite[Definition-Lemma 5.10]{Kol13}.